10 Must-Read Books for Advent

 Ceremonials of Common Days

-Ceremonials of Common Days by Abbbie Graham: Advent is a time to break free from our tired routines and habits, so that we can stand again in awe of the blessing of each passing day.
+Ceremonials of Common Days by Abbie Graham: Advent is a time to break free from our tired routines and habits, so that we can stand again in awe of the blessing of each passing day.
 This book encourages us to pause in wonder at the simple pleasures and passing moments that help to make up our everyday lives: writing letters, taking walks, morning coffee; how a rainy day interrupts our breakneck lives, so we can turn its slower pace to such soul-sustaining things as reading a book, sharing tea with a friend, paying mind to the miracle of spring radishes, or crisp new writing paper inviting the touch of our creative pen.
 Originally published in 1922, this forgotten treasure is a timely, welcome nostrum to refresh and fortify us amid the dizzying distractions of our postmodern lives.

 Metaphysics for Everyone

-Metaphysics for Everyone by Bruno Bérard and Annie Cidéron: by One of our final titles of the year, Metaphysics for Everyone is a series of interviews addressing many of the fundamental questions we all ask ourselves—“Why is there something rather than nothing?,” “Who am I?”, “What comes next?”
+Metaphysics for Everyone by Bruno Bérard and Annie Cidéron: One of our final titles of the year, Metaphysics for Everyone is a series of interviews addressing many of the fundamental questions we all ask ourselves—“Why is there something rather than nothing?,” “Who am I?”, “What comes next?”
 This modest book opens the door; but as it makes clear, it is up to each and every one of us to walk through that door in our quest for the meaning of our humanity and of our world.

 Evangeliaries